stephaniebrandl/eyetracking-subgroups/README.md

 - **results**: contains intermediate results.

 ### 4 Requirements
 Before you start, make sure all the paths in `config.yaml` are set.
-If you just want to reproduce the plots or use the fixations we have already preprocessed it should be fine.
-Otherwise you need to set `et_orig` where the raw eye-tracking data is stored.
-Also make sure you have installed all required Python packages as listed in `requirements.txt`.
+You need to set `et_orig` where the raw eye-tracking data is stored (see `extract_human_importance/README.md` for further details).
+Also make sure you have installed all required Python packages as listed in
+`requirements.txt`.
 To run the POS-tagging, you would need to download respective models on spacy.
 We used Python 3.9.10.